Europe Road Trip: 25 Incredible Routes

 This is a route for those that love the journey more than the destination; it’s all about the road – even getting to Norway is a road trip in itself!

-From Bergen, take the E39 motorway north to Loen where you’ll find the awesome new Loen Skylift which takes you to the top of Mount Hoven for spectacular views of the white-blue Jostedalsbreen glacier.
+From Bergen, take the E39 motorway north to Loen where you’ll find the awesome Loen Skylift which takes you to the top of Mount Hoven for spectacular views of the white-blue Jostedalsbreen Glacier.

 If you prefer to get to the top under your own steam, then take the via Ferrata up and the zip-line down!
 Is sea-level activity more your thing?
 Then head for glacial Lake Lovatnet where you can swim and kayak.